Weighted Sobolev Spaces and an Elliptic Eigenvalue Problem with an Indefinite Weight on Domains in Noncompact Riemannian Manifolds: Introduction

-with finite multiplicity.
-The same properties also hold for the following problem:
+each of finite multiplicity.
+The same properties hold for

-where \( a_0 \) and \( m \) are positive and sufficiently smooth on \( \bar \Sigma _0 \).
-For a detailed study on the existence of principal eigenvalues for second-order differential operators that are not necessarily in divergence form, refer to Fleckinger, Hernández, \& Thélin \cite{fleckinger2004existence}, where results are obtained regarding the multiplicity of principal eigenvalues in both variational and general cases.
+when $a_0$ and $m$ are positive and sufficiently regular on $\overline{\Sigma_0}$.
+For a detailed study of principal eigenvalues for second-order differential operators that are not necessarily in divergence form, see Fleckinger, Hernández, \& Thélin \cite{fleckinger2004existence}.

-Existence of eigenvalues with positive eigenfunctions is important in the context of nonlinear problems where positive solutions are of interest.
-This is particularly relevant in many areas such as reaction-diffusion systems in population dynamics, chemical reactions, combustion, etc. (see \cite{smoller2012shock}).
+The existence of principal eigenvalues with positive eigenfunctions is important in nonlinear problems for which positive solutions are sought.
+This occurs, for example, in reaction--diffusion systems arising in population dynamics, chemical reactions, and combustion; see \cite{smoller2012shock}.

-The classical reference for this theory is the book by Courant \& Hilbert \cite{courant1962methods}, where the theory is developed for continuous coefficients and also applies to bounded coefficients.
-The variational characterization of the eigenvalues establishes their continuous and monotone dependence with respect to both the coefficients and the domain \( \Sigma _0 \).
-The main tool employed in this context is the abstract theory of linear compact self-adjoint operators in Hilbert spaces.
+The classical reference for this theory is the book by Courant \& Hilbert \cite{courant1962methods}.
+The main tool is the spectral theory of compact self-adjoint operators on Hilbert spaces. { The variational characterization yields monotonicity with respect to the coefficients and, under domain inclusion, with respect to the domain.
+Continuity with respect to coefficients or domains requires an appropriate notion of convergence.}